zcrayman/tut-data/5/README.md

 }
 ```

-This class transforms the Gemfire CqEvent into a SetOrderStatusEvent to be consumed by the Core domain, and gains a reference to OrderStatusUpdateService.
+This class transforms the GemFire CqEvent into a SetOrderStatusEvent to be consumed by the Core domain, and gains a reference to OrderStatusUpdateService.

-Update GemfireConfiguration to create an instance of this bean
+Update GemfireConfiguration to create an instance of this bean:

+`src/main/java/com/yummynoodlebar/config/GemfireConfiguration.java`
 ```java
 package com.yummynoodlebar.config;